-- Containers should be stored in such a way that they won't easily tip over or get damaged - Do not stack boxes of CFL light bulbs more than 2 high because light bulbs on the bottom could be crushed by the weight of the pile.
+- Containers should be stored in such a way that they won't easily tip over or get damaged - Do not stack boxes of Residential CFL light bulbs more than 4 high because light bulbs on the bottom could be crushed by the weight of the pile.
+Do not stack boxes of the Commercial CFL light bulb boxes more than 2 high.